Road rage is not really road rage. Of course, anyone who has seen that frightening and dangerous behavior might argue with that.

 Both Charlotte and Joe had family members who were prone to bouts of anger, so much of their reactivity may have been genetic.
 And I am sure both were low on serotonin since both were depressed.

-I recommended Charlotte see a gynecologist to have her hormones evaluated before we went further.
+I recommended Charlotte see a doctor at a place like The Center for Cosmetic & Reconstructive Gynecology to have her hormones evaluated before we went further.
 Both saw their doctors and were prescribed medication.
 Both showed modest improvement.
 And I am sure if they had received short-term anger management therapy, they would have shown even more improvement.

 But there are 16 million people out there with the same problem.
 Maybe we need to ask bigger questions than which pill or technique to employ.